In this church strategically located between Rialto and San Marco you can admire two late masterpieces by Titian.

-Titian painted both works in the 1560ies, when he was over 70 years old and the world of his youth had deeply changed.
-Catholic and Protestants were carrying devastating wars all over Europe.
-The Reform of the Catholic Church had to state the siege of its doctrine.
+Titian painted the Transfiguration as well as the Annunciation for San Salvador in the 1560ies when he was over 70 years old and the world of his youth had deeply changed.
+Catholics and Protestants were fighting devastating wars in many areas of Europe.

 In the Annunciation Mary is moving her veil as a sign that she accepts the words of Gabriel while behind the sky is opening revealing quires of putti and angels.

-Both paintings are extremely theatric, especially in the use of light that emphasize the sudden presence of the divine in the world.
+Both paintings are extremely theatrical, especially in the use of light that emphasizes the sudden presence of the divine in the world.

 See the difference with the painting of the Banquet in Emmaus, made 50 years before (artist uncertain, maybe Carpaccio or a follower of the Bellini school).
 Everyone sits with dignity, the colors are bright and the moment is solemn.
-There is no revolutionary message like in Titian, rather the representation of an elegant and self-confident society.
+It looks lik the representation of an elegant and self-confident society.

-Among the most illustrious Venetians there was Caterina Corner, queen of Cyprus, who was forced by her family to donate the island to the Venetian Republic and was then sent in exile on the hills of Asolo.
-She proved to be a real queen by making out of her distant and small court a center of art and poetry, frequented by artists like Giorgione and poets like Bembo.
+Among the most illustrious Venetians buried in the church there was Caterina Corner, Queen of Cyprus, who was forced by her family to donate the island to the Venetian Republic and was then sent in exile on the hills of Asolo.
+She proved to be a real Queen by making out of her distant and small court a center of art and poetry, frequented by artists like Giorgione and poets like Bembo (one of the fathers of the Italian language).
 See her monument on the right wall.